priyankaejjana24/Internship_Tasks/README.md

 ### 🔹 Project Description

 The project includes the creation and display of digital posters for:
 1. Environment – Caption: *Preserve*
 2. Career Guidance – Caption: *Elevate*
 3. College Fest- Caption: *Ignite*

-Each poster is designed with a custom image and styled layout to communicate its message effectively.
+This task focused on the design and development of digital posters and flyers that are:
+🎨 Visually appealing.
+📣 Effective in communicating messages to the public.
+📱 Optimized for digital platforms.

 ### 🔹 Technologies Used